 Miami has a variety of public transportation alternatives.

-Miami residents who want to live outside of the downtown neighborhoods must possess a car, but there are also several public transit options that can make it easier for you to handle this cost.
+Miami residents who want to live outside of the downtown neighborhoods must have a car, but there are also several public transit options that can make it easier for you to handle this cost.

-Cost of living is relatively expensive.
+The cost of living is relatively expensive.